 From Three to One

 In 1985, these two organizations, along with a third — the International Agricultural Development Service (founded by the Rockefeller Foundation) — merged to form Winrock International.
 From Petit Jean Mountain, where the new nonprofit was based, experts fanned out across the state, nation and globe — expanding the market for small- and medium-size wood manufacturers in Arkansas, enhancing the production of goats in Haiti and embarking on many more projects at home and abroad.

 Pairing international reach with a passion for local capacity-building proved a winning combination, as Winrock quickly became a leader in U.S. and international development.
 It helped to pioneer such projects as the acclaimed Farmer-to-Farmer program, which sends American volunteer agricultural experts to provide technical assistance to farmers around the world.
 And with early board member Norman Borlaug, known as the father of the Green Revolution, it helped to establish the World Food Prize, which since 1987 has recognized people who have advanced the availability of food in the world.
 Winrock’s senior scientist Dr. Sandra Brown was honored for her contribution to the Intergovernmental Panel on Climate Change reports for which IPCC and former U.S. Vice President Al Gore won the 2007 Nobel Peace Prize.

 A Global Presence

-Winrock now maintains offices in Arlington, Virginia; Little Rock, Arkansas; Manila, Philippines; and Nairobi, Kenya.
-With more than 120 projects in 46 countries, the organization truly has a global presence.
+Winrock now maintains offices in Arlington, Virginia; Little Rock, Arkansas; Sacramento, California; Manila, Philippines; and Nairobi, Kenya.
+With more than 100 projects in 40 countries, the organization truly has a global presence.
 Yet domestic initiatives such as Innovate Arkansas, the Wallace Center and the American Carbon Registry demonstrate its continuing commitment to a strong U.S. portfolio.
 And while Winrock addresses such current concerns as economic development, energy and the environment, human and social capital and sustainable agriculture, it honors its roots with the JDR 3rd Scholars Program and other research initiatives.
 Decades of growth have not changed the Winrock mission; they have only increased its reach.